mandar-damle/HDM-documentation/pages/02.HDM Doc 2.2/07.vcd/50.Performing Migrations/default.md

 *   **Be sure to review the CPU and memory required in the cloud**
 *   **Leave “Application Dependency” selected**
+*   **If the VM being migrated has the substring "HDM" or "hdm" (case-insensity) in the name the VM will not be listed in the migration list.
+Example "test-hdm-vm", "video-hdmi" or  will not be migrated.**

 _Figure 5: Migration Wizard - Step 4_